rustopic/registries/README.md

 # Astralis Game Registry

-This repository serves as a centralized registry for game server configurations, frameworks, and plugins consumed by the Astralis game server management daemon.
+A centralized registry repository for game server configurations, frameworks, and plugins used by the Astralis game server management daemon.

-## Purpose
+## Overview

-This registry is a **data-only** repository that provides:
-- Game server definitions and configurations
-- Framework definitions and compatibility information
-- Plugin metadata and configuration schemas
-- Adapter specifications for game-specific operations

-The Astralis daemon automatically fetches and caches this registry from GitHub to provide game server management capabilities.
+This registry serves as the single source of truth for game server definitions, framework configurations, and plugin metadata.
+The Astralis daemon automatically fetches and caches this registry from GitHub to provide comprehensive game server management capabilities.

+## What's Inside

+This repository contains **data-only** configurations:

+- **Game Definitions**: Complete server configurations for supported games
+- **Framework Definitions**: Modding framework specifications (Oxide, Carbon, etc.)
+- **Plugin Definitions**: Plugin metadata and configuration schemas
+- **Adapter Specifications**: Game-specific operations and path mappings

-## Development Status
+## Current Status

-⚠️ **This is a development registry repository.**

-Currently, this registry contains configurations for development and testing purposes.
-The structure is designed to be production-ready and extensible for future game additions.
+This is a **development registry** that's actively being expanded.
+Currently, we support:

+- **Rust** - Full server configuration with Oxide and Carbon framework support

+More games will be added as the registry grows.

-## How Astralis Consumes This Registry
+## How It Works

+The Astralis daemon consumes this registry through the following process:

-1. **Fetch**: The daemon fetches this repository from GitHub (via HTTPS or Git protocol)
+1. **Fetch**: Automatically pulls the latest registry data from GitHub
-2. **Parse**: YAML files are parsed and validated against expected schemas
+2. **Parse**: Validates and parses YAML configuration files
-3. **Cache**: Validated data is cached locally for performance
+3. **Cache**: Stores validated data locally for fast access
-4. **Serve**: Cached registry data is used to:
+4. **Serve**: Uses cached data to:
    - Generate server configuration options
    - Validate plugin configurations
    - Provide framework installation instructions
    - Map game-specific operations (reloads, resource discovery, etc.)

-The daemon **does not modify** registry files.
-All registry data is read-only from the daemon's perspective.
+All registry data is **read-only** from the daemon's perspective.
+The daemon never modifies registry files.

 ## Repository Structure

 ```
 astralis-registries/
 ├── README.md              # This file
+├── LICENSE                # License information
 ├── index.yml              # Game registry index
 ├── games/                 # Game definitions
 │   └── rust/             # Rust game configuration
 │       ├── game.yml      # Game metadata and capabilities
 │       ├── adapter.yml   # Game-specific adapter configuration
 │       ├── frameworks/   # Supported frameworks
+│       │   ├── oxide.yml # Oxide framework definition
+│       │   └── carbon.yml # Carbon framework definition
 │       └── plugins/      # Available plugins
+│           └── gather-manager/
+│               ├── plugin.yml
+│               └── schema.yml
 ```

-## Adding New Games
+## Contributing

-To add a new game to the registry:
+This registry is designed to be extensible.
+To add a new game:

 1. Create a new directory under `games/` with the game identifier
-2. Add `game.yml` and `adapter.yml` files
+2. Add `game.yml` and `adapter.yml` files following the existing structure
-3. Add framework definitions under `frameworks/`
+3. Add framework definitions under `frameworks/` if applicable
-4. Add plugin definitions under `plugins/`
+4. Add plugin definitions under `plugins/` if available
-5. Update `index.yml` to include the new game
+5. Update `index.yml` to include the new game entry

+## Configuration Variables

+Games in this registry use environment variables for configuration.
+Common variables include:

+- `SERVER_IDENTITY`: Unique server identity folder name
+- `HOSTNAME`: Server display name
+- `SERVER_PORT`: Game server port
+- `MAX_PLAYERS`: Maximum concurrent players
+- `BRANCH`: Steam beta branch (staging, aux01, aux02, aux03)

+Path placeholders like `{IDENTITY}` are replaced at runtime with the actual server identity value.

 ## License

+See [LICENSE](LICENSE) file for details.

+## Support

+For issues, questions, or contributions related to this registry, please refer to the Astralis project documentation.

+---

-This registry is maintained for use with the Astralis daemon.
-Configuration schemas and metadata follow standard conventions for game server management.
+*This registry is maintained as part of the Astralis game server management platform.*